tunmsk/nextgen-facebook/readme.txt

 	* None
 * *Improvements*
 	* Changed the default "Enforce Image Dimensions Check" value to unchecked.
-	* Added a new Verify Image Dimensions module, enabled when the "Enforce Image Dimensions Check" option is checked (Pro version).
 	* Moved the Social Preview tab in the Social Settings metabox to the left-most position.
+	* Added a Verify Image Dimensions module, enabled when the "Enforce Image Dimensions Check" option is checked (Pro version).
 * *Bugfixes*
 	* None
 * *Developer Notes*